StephenRhoades/CS321/README.md

 3. Run tests: `npx jest --coverage --testMatch "<rootDir>/scripts/tests/**/*Test.js"`

+4. If "No tests found, exiting with code 1" pops up, add or modify the dependency below into package.json file.
+    "jest": {
+    "testEnvironment": "jsdom",
+    "testMatch": ["<rootDir>/scripts/tests/**/*Test.js"],
+    "collectCoverage": true
+    },

 ### Testing Not Using Jest:
 Some tests do not use jest to run.
 For these manual console testing is used.
 To run these tests: